opencog/atomspace/opencog/atoms/pattern/README.md

             VariableNode "$var0"
             VariableNode "$var1"

-Then, if the atomspace also contains a parsed version of the English sentence "Pottery is made from clay", that is, if it contains the hypergraph
+Then, if the AtomSpace also contains a parsed version of the English sentence "Pottery is made from clay", that is, if it contains the hypergraph